junxit/us-congress-bills-115/derived/amendments.md

 ### 16 U.S.C. § 6404

-> by striking “Fund” and inserting “Public-Private Partnership”; and
+> in the subsection heading, by striking “Fund” and inserting “Public-Private Partnership”; and

 | | |
 |---|---|